blackberry/Ripple-UI/HACKING.md

 ### Browser Extension

 Currently, there is support for the Chrome extension framework.
-You can install it as an unpacked extension (either the vanilla or Blackberry version).
+You can install it as an unpacked extension (either the vanilla or BLANK version).

 **TO BE DOCUMENTED**: Aspects of the Chrome Extension JS and how it all comes together.